Treatment of Facet Arthropathy

 How Can Patients Weigh These Factors When Choosing Their Treatment?

 Patients should consider potential benefits and risks when making decisions about their care.
-Here are some tips on how patients can weigh these factors to make informed decisions.

 Seek Multiple Opinions

 It’s often helpful to seek opinions from various healthcare providers.
 Experts may provide different perspectives and treatment recommendations.